folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 After creating the cluster as above via Rancher 2.x...<br/>

-1) Create Folio-Project in Rancher 2.x UI.
+1) Create a Folio Project in Rancher 2.x UI.
-2) Add *folio-r2* namespace for Folio-Project under *Namespaces* in Rancher 2.x UI.
+2) Add *folio-r2* namespace for your Folio Project under *Namespaces* in Rancher 2.x UI.
-3) Add Dockerhub and your private Docker registries to the Folio-Project.
+3) Add Dockerhub and your private Docker registries to the Folio Project.
-4) Add Persistent Volume on the cluster and Persistent Volume Claim for Folio-Project (We are using vSphere Storage Class).<br/>
+4) Add Persistent Volume on the cluster and Persistent Volume Claim for the Folio Project (We are using vSphere Storage Class).<br/>

-The rest of these steps are from within the Folio-Project in Rancher 2.x...<br/>
+The rest of these steps are from within the Folio Project in Rancher 2.x...<br/>

-5) Create the following Secrets in Rancher under the Folio-Project for the *folio-r2* namespace:<br/>
+5) Create the following Secrets in Rancher under the Folio Project for the *folio-r2* namespace:<br/>

 data-export-aws-config<br/>
 db-connect<br/>